Stijnn/hackthebox-app/README.md

+# Unofficial HTB App made in Tauri

+I'd like to note that this app is not official.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.